-- Is your key competitor about to change – use “silver bullet test” (whom would you kill if you have only one bullet left) to find who is a key competitor.
+- Is your key competitor about to change – use the “silver bullet test” (whom would you kill if you have only one bullet left) to find who is a key competitor.

 - Do people seem to be “losing it” around you – you and your management were selected by evolution to be the best persons to handle original business, if it’s being disrupted, the very process which got you and your associates where you are might retard your ability to recognize the trend.

-Debates are difficult, challenging and important, it’s never clear on how to navigate inflection points and therefore, debates which bring in different perspectives are important.
+Debates are difficult, challenging, and important, it’s never clear on how to navigate inflection points, and therefore, debates which bring in different perspectives are important.

 Let Chaos Reign

-The inertia of Success: Senior managers prefer to spend time on same old strategies since they are good at it, they find it uncomfortable to focus on the new one and hence, fail when inflection points are encountered.
+The inertia of Success: Senior managers prefer to spend time on the same old strategies since they are good at it, they find it uncomfortable to focus on the new one and hence, fail when inflection points are encountered.